 - When does the programme start?Hide

-Our programme can be started exclusively in the winter semester (mid of October) beginning from the winter semester 2022/23.
+Our programme can be started exclusively in the winter semester (mid of October) beginning from the winter semester 2022/23 for the first time.
 The exact date will be in your admission letter.

 - Where will the master's programme Environment, Climate Change and Health be taught?Hide

 The programme will mainly be taught at the campus in Bayreuth.
-Spares lecture (e.g. Global Health Policy, Food, Climate and Health Communication and Global Political Economy of Food and Nutrition) will be taught in the newly founded Faculty of Life Science, located in Kulmbach.
+Spares lecture (e.g. Global Health Policy, Food, Health and Climate Communication and Global Political Economy of Food) will be taught in the newly founded Faculty of Life Science, located in Kulmbach.

 - Regarding the current situation with COVID-19, will the assessment and enrolment proceed as planned?Hide